UnfilteredComic/cst116srs00-UnfilteredComic/REPORT.md

 Name: Cameron Sherwood

-Unresolved Issues: Place your unresolved issues here.
-Include things you tried to resolve them.
+Unresolved Issues: None.
+The program runs just fine.

 Notes: The more concise and detailed the notes, the better the grade.